status-im/network-stories/pages/Introduction.md

-- This repository is created to help describe the vision and need for the infrastructure supporting "The Status Network," which is a collection of technology that is used together to facilitate
+- This repository is created to help describe the vision and need for the infrastructure supporting [[The Status Network]], which is a collection of technology that is used together to facilitate better human interaction.
+-